Helping a Global Industry Association Break Through and Be Influential in Washington, D.C.

 The Business Challenges

-Like many associations, IPC is challenged to develop a robust, impactful communications strategy with limited staff and budget.
-As a global association with varied members and stakeholders, IPC needed to find a solution that would allow it to:
+Like many associations, the Association is constantly challenged to develop a robust, impactful communications strategy with limited staff and budget.
+As a global association with varied members and stakeholders, the Association needed to find a solution that would allow it to:

 Communicate complicated, nuanced topics in a way that builds support for policy goals